The Eli and Edythe Broad Foundation

 Overview

 Founded in 1999 by entrepreneurs Eli and Edythe Broad, The Eli and Edythe Broad Foundation has given more than $4 billion to education, science, the arts and Los Angeles over 50 years of philanthropy.
-With assets of $1.82 billion and annual giving of $123.6 million (FY 2023), the foundation operates under the leadership of President Gerun Riley, who assumed the role in 2017.
-The foundation's dual mission steadfastly stewards groundbreaking flagship institutions in education, science and the arts—including the Broad Institute ($700 million committed to date), three stem cell research centers ($113 million total), and The Broad museum—while simultaneously elevating organizations, initiatives and leaders that boldly address challenges and expand opportunity for Los Angeles' historically marginalized communities.
+With assets of $1.82 billion and annual giving of $129.2 million (FY 2023), the foundation operates under the leadership of President Gerun Riley, who assumed the role in 2016.
+The foundation's dual mission steadfastly stewards groundbreaking flagship institutions in education, science and the arts—including the Broad Institute ($700 million committed to date), three stem cell research centres ($113 million total), and The Broad museum—whilst simultaneously elevating organisations, initiatives and leaders that boldly address challenges and expand opportunity for Los Angeles' historically marginalised communities.
 In recent years, the foundation has concentrated its Los Angeles grantmaking on three interconnected focus areas: Skills for the New Economy, Pathways to Good Jobs, and Civic Partnerships.

 Funding Priorities